 We are beyond proud to have the Dutch minister of Foreign Trade and Development Cooperation, Sigrid Kaag, wear a dress from Khaloom’s fabrics.
 Khaloom, founded by Enviu and Sympany, is a circular textile company based in Bangalore offering made-to-measure hand woven fabrics.
-The red dress designed by Robert van der Kemp, known for dressing stars like Katy Perry and Beyoncé, is made from 100% recycled yarns.
+The red dress designed by Ronald van der Kemp, known for dressing stars like Katy Perry and Beyoncé, is made from 100% recycled yarns.
 In the middle of one of the dirtiest industries and largest textile manufacturing countries, Khaloom is upcycling waste into a high end product.

 “Raw materials are becoming scarcer and the mountain of waste is growing.
 We must and can do something about that.
 This beautiful dress proves that you can make new yarns and high-quality garments from textile waste,” says Minister Kaag.